-Yes, for diesel engines operation is limited to the use of diesel or non-road gas-oil with a sulphur content no greater than 10 ppm (20 ppm at point of final distribution), commonly known as sulphur-free diesel or ultra-low sulphur diesel (ULSD) with a cetane number not less than 45 and fatty acid methyl ester (FAME) content not greater than 7%, i.e. B7.
-This can be satisfied by fuel meeting the CEN standards EN 590 or EN 15940.
+Yes.
+For diesel engines operation is limited to the use of diesel or non-road gas-oil with a sulphur content no greater than 10 ppm (20 ppm at point of final distribution), as required by the fuel quality directive (FQD) 98/70/EC, commonly known as sulphur-free diesel or ultra-low sulphur diesel (ULSD).
+This must also have a cetane number not less than 45 and fatty acid methyl ester (FAME) content not greater than 8%.
+The intent was to facilitate use of any market fuels complying with these three properties, on the basis of a single type-approval test performed using the reference fuel listed in point 1.1 of Annex IX to Regulation (EU) 2017/654, and to not prevent the manufacturer from indicating that such fuels can be used.